downson-lang/downson/SPECIFICATION.md

 ### Structure

 A downson document is always an *object* which object is referred to as the *top-level object*.
 An empty downson document is an empty object.

+### Filename Extesion

+Filenames of downson document should end with the `.downson` extension.

 ## Primer on Types